Signalling work & system testing - March 2025

 Buses will replace trains between Northgate and Shorncliffe stations while testing takes place.

 Please note that the testing schedule varies from week to week.
-See more details below for the month of October.
+See details below for the month of March:

-• During the closure, a test train will operate between Bindha and Shorncliffe stations
+• During the closure, a test train will operate between Bindha and North Boondall stations.
+It will also travel to Shorncliffe station to be stowed in between testing.

 • When test trains are in operation, traffic control will be in place at Adams Street, Kennerley Street, Curlew Street and Palm Avenue level crossings and at the Nudgee Pedestrian Crossing (city side of Nudgee station).
 Horns will sound as per normal operations.